george-pon/javafat/README.md

 # javafat
-heap memory eater for heap memory test java web app (jsp/servlet)
+heap memory eater / cpu eater for memory limit / cpu limit test java web app (jsp/servlet)

 ### how to use